dhurlburtusa/shortcuts/semantic_web/owl_2-notes.md

 OWL 2 ontologies can be used along with information written in RDF, and OWL 2 ontologies themselves are primarily exchanged as RDF documents.

+## Classes

+In general, classes are used to group individuals that have something in common in order to refer to them.
+Hence, classes essentially represent sets of individuals.
+In modeling, classes are often used to denote the set of objects comprised by a concept of human thinking, like the concept _person_ or the concept _woman_.
+An individual may well belong to several classes simultaneously.

 ## Uncategorized

 **Common URIs**